cjappl/radsan/RUST_RFC.md

 [Example of this working in Compiler Explorer](https://godbolt.org/z/dErqE5nnM)

-One classic example of this is a spinlock `lock` method.
+One classic example of this is a spin-lock `lock` method.
 Spin locks do not call into a `pthread_mutex_lock`, so they cannot be intercepted.
 They are still prone to spinning indefinitely, so they are unsafe in real-time contexts.
-This includes `Mutex::lock`, which we will discuss more in a bit.
+This includes `std::sync::Mutex::lock`, which we will discuss more in a bit.

 # Rust